Hoodoo (geology): Occurrence

 Hoodoos are found mainly in the desert in dry, hot areas.
 In common usage, the difference between hoodoos and pinnacles (or spires) is that hoodoos have a variable thickness often described as having a "totem pole-shaped body".
 A spire, however, has a smoother profile or uniform thickness that tapers from the ground upward.

 Hoodoo formations are commonly found on the Colorado Plateau and in the Badland regions of the northern Great Plains (both in North America).
 While hoodoos are scattered throughout these areas, nowhere in the world are they so abundant as in the northern section of Bryce Canyon National Park, located in the U.S. state of Utah.
-Hoodoos are also very prominent a few hundred miles away at Goblin Valley State Park on the eastern side of the San Rafael Swell and in the Chiricahua National Monument of Southeast Arizona.
+Hoodoos are also very prominent a few hundred miles away at Goblin Valley State Park on the eastern side of the San Rafael Swell, at Kasha-Katuwe Tent Rocks National Monument in north central New Mexico, and in the Chiricahua National Monument of Southeast Arizona.
 Some hoodoos are found in Sombrerete, Mexico at the Sierra de Organos National Park.

-Hoodoos (peribacası) are also found in the Cappadocia region of Turkey, where houses have been carved into the formations.
+Hoodoos are also found in the Cappadocia region of Turkey, where houses have been carved into the formations.
 These hoodoos were depicted on the reverse of the Turkish 50 new lira banknote of 2005–2009.

-In Armenia, Hoodoos are found in Goris, Khndzoresk, Hin Khot and several other places in the marz of Syunik, where many were once carved into and inhabited or used.
+In Armenia, hoodoos are found in Goris, Khndzoresk, Hin Khot and several other places in the marz of Syunik, where many were once carved into and inhabited or used.

 In French, the formations are called demoiselles coiffées (ladies with hairdos) or cheminées de fées (fairy chimneys) and several are found in the Alpes-de-Haute-Provence; one of the best-known examples is the formation called Demoiselles Coiffées de Pontis.

 The hoodoo stones on the northern coast of Taiwan are unusual for their coastal setting.
 The stones formed as the seabed rose rapidly out of the ocean during the Miocene epoch.
 Efforts have been made to slow the erosion in the case of iconic specimens in Wanli.

 The Awa Sand Pillars in Tokushima Prefecture, Japan, are hoodoos made from layers of compacted gravel and sandstone.

 Đavolja Varoš (Devil's Town) hoodoos in Serbia feature about 200 formations described as earth pyramids or towers by local inhabitants.
 Since 1959, Đavolja Varoš has been protected by the state.
 The site was also a nominee in the New Seven Wonders of Nature campaign.

 The hoodoos in Drumheller, Alberta, are composed of clay and sand deposited between 70 and 75 million years ago during the Cretaceous Period.
 These hoodoos can maintain a unique mushroom-like appearance as the underlying base erodes at a faster rate compared to the capstones at a rate of nearly one centimeter per year, faster than most geologic structures.